Roadmap

 - summarizing external information

-Section titled “Stage 4: Multi-Agent Selection”The fourth stage supports multiple Matrix agents.
+Section titled “Stage 8: Multi-Agent Selection”The eighth stage supports multiple Matrix agents.

 Required capabilities: